Immusharma/DATASPARK/README.md

  Python: The core scripting language used for data extraction, processing, and automation.

- Pandas & SQLAlchemy: Leveraged for powerful data manipulation, analysis, and seamless interaction with databases.
+ Pandas & SQL: Leveraged for powerful data manipulation, analysis, and seamless interaction with databases.

  MySQL: The structured data storage system used to manage and retrieve vast datasets efficiently.